Typically-Correct Derandomization for Small Time and Space

+Our derandomizations with advice are based on Fortnow and Klivans' technique for proving $\mathbf{BPL} \subseteq \mathbf{L}/O(n)$ \cite{fk06} and Nisan's technique for proving $\mathbf{RL} \subseteq \mathbf{SC}$ \cite{nis94}.
 Our derandomization of $\mathbf{BPTISP}_{\text{TM}}$ with a low mistake rate uses a similar ``out of sight, out of mind'' technique as our main result.
 The lower mistake rate is achieved by exploiting knowledge of the region of the input that will be processed in the near future, based on the locality of the Turing machine's read head.
-Our derandomization of $\mathbf{BPTISP}_{\text{TM}}(T, S)$ for $T(n) \approx n^2$ is based on a seed-extending pseudorandom generator for multiparty communication protocols by Kinne et al. \cite{kvms12}.
+Our derandomization of $\mathbf{BPTISP}_{\text{TM}}(T, S)$ for $T(n) \approx n^2$ is based on a seed-extending pseudorandom generator for multiparty communication protocols by Kinne et al.\ \cite{kvms12}.